I am Luke,

 an experienced and versatile creative professional with skills as a graphic designer, illustrator, animator, retoucher, copywriter…and a bunch of other stuff.

 I am experienced in all aspects of the creative process, from brief-taking and concept to final artwork execution.
-I am also comfortable working to established brand guidelines and have executed press and digital adverts for many well known brands including Kia, Merlin Group, Eurostar and Virgin.
+I am comfortable working to established brand guidelines and have executed artwork for many well known brands

-I am consistently involved in freelance projects, with clients ranging from small start-up enterprises through to established companies and organisations.
+I am consistently engaged in freelance work, with clients ranging from small start-up enterprises through to established companies and organisations both remotely and in-house.
 As an Illustrator I have worked in sectors including animation, publishing and advertising.

 In the past I have also worked for a time as a project worker for people with learning disabilities, as a postman and as a farm hand.

 I am fluent in a range of industry standard design software and have advanced skills in Photoshop, InDesign and Illustrator.
-I can create motion graphics using After Effects and Animate (formerly Flash) as well as front-end web design and asset creation for web, video and social media.
-I’m currently learning HTML, CSS and WordPress.
+I can create motion graphics using After Effects and Animate (formerly Flash) as well as design and asset creation for web, video and social media.
+I also have have a working knowledge of HTML, CSS and WordPress.

-I have strong typography and layout skills, experience in styling and production templating as well as a thorough knowledge of print production.
+I have strong typography and layout skills, experience building production templates and have a thorough knowledge of print processes.
 My command of written English is very good and I have experience of copywriting for advertising, marketing and editorial.

 I am skilled in traditional media including pencil, ink, paints and photography… as well as more unconventional techniques.